SyedAzizEnam/Semantic_Segmentation/README.md

 ![alt text](https://github.com/SyedAzizEnam/Semantic_Segmentation/blob/master/fcn.png)

-The models layers and the training procedure is speficifed in main.py.
+The models layers and the training procedure is specified in main.py.
 The model was trained for 100 epochs with a batch size of 8.

 ### Results